joesan/joesan-me/content/projects/project-plant-simulator.md

 3. It is extremely scalable
 4. It has in-built alerting & monitoring with no additional dependency on any external library
 5. It has a very good unit test coverage
-6. It has aan automated deploy mechanism (using GitOps)
+6. It has an automated deployment mechanism (using GitOps)
 7. It has deployment files that are run through CI / CD steps
 8. It has streaming API's
+9. It has back-pressure where necessary

 On top of all that, it is built using Scala, Akka & Monix.
 Who needs Kafka?
 [Have a look here for the project](https://github.com/joesan/plant-simulator)